How to make money on Amazon

 As a bonus tip, Merch by Amazon is non-exclusive, meaning you could sell your designs via additional sites like Zazzle (which is also non-exclusive).

-And, we have more advice on printing on-demand products in our guide to the best passive income ideas.
+We have more info about printing on-demand products in our guide to the best passive income ideas.

 It's free to do – you just need to head to the Trade-In store and select the device you'd like to trade.
 You'll then need to answer a few questions about the condition of your item (it might still be accepted if it doesn't work) and Amazon will give you a quote.

-You'd then get a delivery label that lets you post the product for free and, once Amazon has verified its condition, the gift card for your new device will be automatically applied to your account.
-It's such an easy way to save money on gadgets.
+You'd be able to print a delivery label that lets you post the product for free and, once Amazon has verified its condition, the gift card will be automatically applied to your account.
+It's a great way to recycle things for money.